greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/DECLARE.html.md

 > **Note** When the client application uses the 'extended query' protocol to issue a `FETCH` command, the Bind protocol message specifies whether data is to be retrieved in text or binary format.
 This choice overrides the way that the cursor is defined.
 The concept of a binary cursor as such is thus obsolete when using extended query protocol — any cursor can be treated as either text or binary.

-XXX
 A cursor can be specified in the `WHERE CURRENT OF` clause of the [UPDATE](UPDATE.html) or [DELETE](DELETE.html) statement to update or delete table data.
 The `UPDATE` or `DELETE` statement can only be run on the server, for example in an interactive `psql` session or a script.
-Language extensions such as PL/pgSQL do not have support for updatable cursors.
-XXX

 **Parallel Retrieve Cursors**